One-Pot Lasagna Pasta

 • Stir in cheese: Turn off heat.
 Add the ricotta, mozzarella, and spinach.
 Stir to combine until the spinach has wilted.

-1/2 cup vegan ricotta, 1 cup vegan mozzarella cheese, 1 heaping cup fresh spinach
+1/2 cup ricotta, 1 cup mozzarella cheese, 1 heaping cup fresh spinach

 • Serve: Enjoy this pasta with some parmesan cheese on top and/or fresh basil!